A scientific study has again raised the question of whether restaurant menus should have to show the calorie content of dishes.

 The Government’s stated aim was to ‘ensure that consumers have access to clear and accurate information about the calorie content of the food and drink that they and their families are purchasing and consuming.
 Making this information available can help people to make informed and healthy choices for themselves and their families and regulate their energy intake and that of their children effectively.
 This will contribute to efforts to reduce rates of children being overweight and obese’.

 The consultation also argued that there is strong public demand for calorie labelling; highlighting a survey by Public Health England where 79% of respondents said menus should include the number of calories in food and drinks and research from Diabetes UK showing that around 60% of the public said that they would be more likely to eat at an establishment that offered calorie labelling on its menus.

-In the meantime, reaction to the most recent CEDAR research show that public opinion is divided.
+Reaction to the most recent CEDAR research shows that public opinion is divided.
 Some customers say that they would find it helpful to have more nutritional information when eating out, but others point out that this would make them feel more anxious or guilty about their food choices, especially if they have, or are recovering from, an eating disorder.

 Given the lack of public consensus on this issue, an obvious solution would be to make calorie and nutritional information available to those customers who want it – in a user-friendly, visually appealing online format.

 Anticipating this need, and future legislation, we have created Menu Guide with the scope to include additional sourcing, nutritional and calorific information.
 We will continue to develop these and other innovative features to meet the needs of food businesses and their customers.

 Read the research report from CEDAR

 Read the UK Government’s consultation paper and read the subsequent response